Position: Research/Evaluation Data Specialist

 About Bodhi

-Bodhi Global Analysis is a woman-led international development research consultancy established in London in 2017, with subsidiaries in Nairobi (2018), Singapore (2023), and Dar es Salaam (2025).
+Bodhi Global Analysis is a woman-led international development research consultancy established in London in 2017, with subsidiaries in Nairobi (2018), Singapore (2023), Dar es Salaam (2025), and The Hague (2026).
 We specialise in formative and evaluative research through participatory approaches, serving UN agencies, bilateral donors, INGOs, and foundations across fragile and conflict-affected contexts.
 Our services span political economy and conflict analyses, gender and inclusion analyses, baseline through endline evaluations, and capacity building.
 Bodhi Kenya, based in Nairobi, serves as our East African hub with a growing team of local and international specialists.

 About the Role

 We are recruiting a Research/Evaluation Data Specialist to join the Bodhi Kenya team on a one-year fixed-term contract, with the option to extend based on performance and organisational need.
-This is a mid-level technical position that is primarily remote, with periodic in-person presence required in Nairobi for team collaboration and client meetings, alongside international fieldwork deployments.
+This is a mid-level technical position and is primarily remote.
+Candidates based in Nairobi, or willing to relocate, are preferred, as the role includes periodic in-person collaboration and client meetings there, but strong candidates based elsewhere will be considered.

-This position is ideal for someone who combines strong programming and statistical skills with a genuine interest in international development research.
+This position suits someone who combines strong statistical and programming skills with a genuine interest in international development research.
 The successful candidate will be comfortable moving between writing Python scripts for data cleaning and producing accessible tables and visualisations for non-technical audiences.
-They will also support fieldwork logistics, contribute to enumerator training on digital data collection tools, and conduct data quality audits during collection periods.
-Candidates who enjoy field deployments and the practical, hands-on side of primary data collection will thrive in this role.
+The role also involves international fieldwork deployments supporting digital data collection, enumerator training, and data quality audits, so an appetite for the practical, hands-on side of primary data collection is important.

 Key Responsibilities